miklevin/MikeLev.in/_includes/cat_80-20-rule.md

 <ol>
+<li><a href="/blog/left-is-the-past-and-right-is-the-future-right-blog-arrows/">Left is The Past and Right is The Future, Right?
+(Blog Arrows)</a> (Fri May 05, 2023)
+<br/>I'm exploring the beauty and logic of arrow navigation.
+It can take some finagling to get it right, but it's a great 80/20-rule solution.
+With a configurable option, I'm able to make it so that the 'past' is left, and the 'future' is right - perfect for website navigation.</li>
 <li><a href="/blog/moving-all-openai-completion-calls-to-one-function/">Moving All OpenAI Completion Calls to One Function</a> (Fri May 05, 2023)
 <br/>This post outlines the process of moving OpenAI Completion calls from many functions into to one function.
 It explains the reasoning behind the decision, the 80/20-rule solution, and the resulting changes.
 I completed the changes and is now ready to test the results.</li>
 <li><a href="/blog/recapturing-that-old-force-of-nature-feeling/">Recapturing That Old Force of Nature Feeling</a> (Tue May 02, 2023)